-■ NOTE: Arctic Cat recommends the use of genuine Arctic Cat lubricants.
-The recommended lubricant (front differential and rear drive) is SAE approved 80W-90 hypoid.
-This lubricant meets all of the lubrication requirements of the Arctic Cat ATV.
+■ NOTE: The manufacturer recommends the use of genuine lubricants.

+The recommended lubricant (front differential and rear drive) is SAE-approved 80W-90 hypoid.
+This lubricant meets all of the lubrication requirements for this ATV.

 Any lubricant used in place of the recommended lubricant could cause serious front differential/rear drive damage.